-Service Mesh Microservices Architecture from Development to Canary Release Best Practices (Part 2)¶
+Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)¶

 Introduction¶

-The previous document introduced the deployment of DataKit in a Kubernetes environment, the deployment of the Bookinfo project in an Istio environment, configuring a CICD Pipeline for the reviews microservice, and using canary release for three versions of reviews.
-This article will cover observability in Kubernetes and Istio.
+The previous document introduced the deployment of DataKit in a Kubernetes environment, the deployment of the Bookinfo project in an Istio environment, the configuration of a CICD Pipeline for the reviews microservice, and the canary release of three versions of reviews.
+This article will introduce observability for Kubernetes and Istio.

 1.1 Docker Monitoring View¶

-In a Kubernetes cluster, a Pod is the smallest scheduling unit, which can contain one or more containers.
-In Guance, you can use the Docker Monitoring View to observe containers.
+In a Kubernetes cluster, a Pod is the smallest scheduling unit, and one Pod can contain one or more containers.
+In Guance, you can use the Docker Monitoring View to make containers observable.

-Enter the dashboard name as Docker Monitoring View 1.
-The name can be customized.
-Click Confirm.
+Fill in the dashboard name as Docker Monitoring View1, the name can be customized, and click on『Confirm』.

 1.2 Kubernetes Monitoring View¶

-Enter the dashboard name as Kubernetes Monitoring View.
-The name can be customized.
-Click Confirm.
+Fill in the dashboard name as Kubernetes Monitoring View, the name can be customized, and click on『Confirm』.

 1.3 ETCD Monitoring View¶